COMP2150-24s1/level-design-assessment-ChickenSir/README.md

 ### 2.6.
 Spitters and Weapon Pickup (Gun)
 ![Spitters and Gun Demonstration](DocImages/spitters_and_gun_storyboard.jpeg)

 Throughout the game, players will encounter enemies that provide moments of tension for the player.
-As such, it is important to introduce enemies to the player in a safe manner while also giving players the opportunity to familiarise themselves with the tools at their disposal.
+It is important to introduce enemies while giving players the opportunity to familiarise themselves with the tools at their disposal.

 In this instance, the player is introduced to the gun weapon pickup and then encounters a single spitter.
 After picking up the gun and encountering the spitter, players will understand the guns ideal purpose in the core gameplay loop and it's dynamic when used against spitters.